October 28, 2019

 The Labor Department announced further that it intends to propose updates to the salary and compensation levels on a regular basis, to ensure that these levels provide useful tests for exemption.
 It declined, however, to set a regular schedule, e.g., every three to four years.

-The Final Rule goes into effect on January 1, 2020.
+The Final Rule is effective January 1, 2020.
 It does not include a phase-in period or carve-outs for nonprofits or other sectors, as some commenters had requested.
 The new rule does not alter the existing duties tests for executive, administrative, or professional employees.